Weddings On A Budget

 The venue usually creates the biggest dent in your budget.
 So get this right and you'll be on to a budget bash winner.

 Pick an unpopular day.
-Friday or Sundays can cut the cost of the reception venue by up to half - Mondays, Tuesdays, Wednesdays and Thursdays by even more.
-Discounts are often available for photographers, florists and ceremonies as well.
+Fridays or Sundays can cut the cost of the reception venue by up to half – Mondays, Tuesdays, Wednesdays and Thursdays by even more.
+Discounts are often available for photographers, florists and registrars as well.

-Of course, fewer guests may be able to attend if you pick a weekday – perhaps another way to keep costs down.
+Of course, fewer guests may be able to attend if you pick a weekday – though that in itself can be another way to keep costs down.

-Major savings are also possible on winter weddings due to fewer bookings.
+Major savings are also possible on winter weddings due to fewer bookings being made then.
 To show how much you could save, we checked the price of a package for 50 guests at one country house hotel, including a drinks reception, wine, canapés, a three-course meal and evening food.

 Our own MSE Rose cut the cost of her venue by over a third by getting married in December: